Courtesy of the Whitaker Family

 What is feeding therapy?

-The first step before feeding therapy can begin is to discuss the critical questions as to why your baby is having feeding difficulties.
-Feeding therapy could involve oral-motor therapy to address weak muscles in and around your child’s mouth, a behavioral feeding plan, or elements of both.
+Feeding therapy will help address why your baby is having feeding difficulties in the first place.
+It can involve oral-motor therapy to address weak muscles in and around your child’s mouth, a behavioral feeding plan, or elements of both.
 A speech-language pathologist may be one of the team members to help your child learn to enjoy meal times again.
 But you may need to involve other medical professionals in your child’s treatment as well.

 Sometimes babies will be evaluated by a team of health care professionals including, but not limited to, a gastroenterologist, registered dietician, pulmonologist, cardiologist, neurologist, lactation consultant and either a speech-language pathologist or an occupational therapist.
 This is an ideal way to form an integrated treatment approach that will address your baby’s multiple issues that affect feeding.
 Other times you will experience an evaluation by a speech- language pathologist or an occupational therapist who will compile information from all of you child’s medical specialists listed above in a thorough case history questionnaire.